- Psychology & the public

 - decisions in relation to membership of the Society, admissions to the Society's registers or conferment of post-qualification awards

 If you decide to submit an appeal the onus is firmly on you as the appellant to demonstrate why you believe that your appeal meets at least one of the criteria for appeal identified in the appropriate booklet.
+You may find our FAQs helpful.

 Simply disagreeing with the decision is not sufficient grounds for an appeal.